 What do I do if I see a bear cub on my property?

-- Until April/May, sows with cubs are typically in dens.
+- Until mid March–May, sows with cubs are typically in dens.
 Most small bears people see in early spring are not actual “baby bears” but yearlings (>12 months old).
 They do not need their mothers to survive.

 - If a small yearling is on your property, the worst thing you can do is feed it.
 Yearlings need to learn how to find natural foods and not become food conditioned or habituated to humans.

-- Once females leave their dens with 4 to 5-month-old cubs, they will typically travel in close groups unless something makes the female nervous.
+- Once females leave their dens with 3 to 5-month-old cubs, they will typically travel in close groups unless something makes the female nervous.
 If you see a very small cub, do not try to remove it from the area or “save it.”
 When sensing danger, a female bear will typically send her cub(s) up a tree and leave the area.
+She is attempting to divert the danger away from her cub(s).
+These trees are called “babysitter trees”.
 In such cases, the female will almost always return to gather up the cub(s) when no people or pets are around, usually after dark.
+A female bear can be up to 4 miles away from the cub while it is at the “babysitter tree”.

-Preventing problems with bears is a shared responsibility between the citizens of Virginia and the Virginia Department of Game and Inland Fisheries.
+Preventing problems with bears is a shared responsibility between the citizens of Virginia and the Virginia Department of Wildlife Resources (DWR).
 Always remember that a bear is a wild animal, and that it is detrimental to the bear, as well as illegal in Virginia, to feed a bear under any circumstances.
 Even allowing a bear to feed on trash or birdseed is illegal.
 Feeding bears may cause them to lose their natural distrust of humans, creating situations where bears may become habituated and sometimes aggressive towards people.
-Thus, human and bear safety is the responsibility of all residents of the Commonwealth.
+Thus, human and bear safety is the responsibility of all residents and visitors of the Commonwealth.

 You can help manage the Commonwealth’s black bear population and Keep Bears Wild.
 Make sure your property is clear of attractants, communicate with your neighbors to resolve community bear concerns, and learn about bears, one of the most amazing intelligent wildlife species in Virginia.
 If you visit outdoor recreation areas in bear country, insist that the area supervisors manage their trash properly.